MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/sla-time-scenarios.md

 - Failure Time: 2 days (2*24 = 48 hours)

 > [!NOTE]
-> For accurate time calculation, you must select the value of the **Time zone** field as **User local**.
-If you select the value as **Timezone independent**, the time is calculated in UTC, irrespective of your zone, which leads to incorrect calculations.
+> Select the value of the **Time zone** field as **User local** to get accurate time calculations for your time zone.
+If you select **Timezone independent**, time gets calculated in UTC, irrespective of your time zone.

 ## SLA without any calendar